wlund-pivotal/spring-geode-workshop/labs/02-boot-configuration.en.md

 our client did send `Jon Doe` to the server, but our `Customer` class is not `java.io.Serializable`.
 So, how was an instance of `Customer` streamed and sent from the client to the server then (it is using a Socket)?

-Any object sent over a network, between two Java processes, or streamed to/from disk, must be serializable, no exceptions!
+Any object sent over a network, between two Java processes, or streamed to/from disk, must be serializable.

-Furthermore, when we started the cluster, we did not include any application domain classes on the classpath of any server in the cluster.

-As further evidence, we an adjust our query slightly:
+As further evidence, we can adjust our query slightly:

 **Invalid Query.**